guoyww/AnimateDiff/README.md

 <details>
 <summary>Animating a given image</summary>
 We totally agree that animating a given image is an appealing feature, which we would try to support officially in future.
-For now, you may enjoy other efforts from the [talesofai](https://github.com/talesofai/AnimateDiff).
+For now, you may enjoy other efforts from the <a href="https://github.com/talesofai/AnimateDiff">talesofai</a>.
 </details>

 <details>